collapsed-stacks/startups/questions/9629/music-property-and-scraping.md

 - posted by: [Community](https://stackexchange.com/users/-1/community) on 2016-07-07
 - score: 1

-<p>The key to starting a music service is to acquire a huge library of high-quality DRM-free music.
+The key to starting a music service is to acquire a huge library of high-quality DRM-free music.
 The primary source of such music has historically (and by historically I mean the last 20 years) been the compact disc.
 Most music services (particularly Apple's iTunes) started by simply buying up tons of CDs and ripping them.
-Music services that start today may be able to acquire their music in digital format, or they can buy up CDs.</p>
+Music services that start today may be able to acquire their music in digital format, or they can buy up CDs.

-<p>Once a copy of a song is legally owned, making and distributing copies is a matter of using standardized distribution contracts and paying statutory rates (there are literally laws that say how much each stream is worth).</p>
+Once a copy of a song is legally owned, making and distributing copies is a matter of using standardized distribution contracts and paying statutory rates (there are literally laws that say how much each stream is worth).

-<p>It's really one of the most highly-regulated business models around.
-Anyone with enough capital to acquire a music library and some software to stream it can start a music service.</p>
+It's really one of the most highly-regulated business models around.
+Anyone with enough capital to acquire a music library and some software to stream it can start a music service.

 ## Answer 9835